 Next option: you could have your Maid of Honor do it.
 But, then again, she is missing out on all these special moments too and you're missing her on the most important day of your life!
 Think back on all the nights over thai food take out that you guys dreamed about what your big days would be like.
 And seriously, you're trying to tell me you're chill with your bff being on the phone the entire time you're getting ready, with folks who can't find the service entrance for the 500th time?!
 I'm getting angry just thinking about this scenario...

 Last option: Family friend.
 You think she's perfect for the job, she can make everything go smoothly until the ceremony, it's the perfect fit!
 But wait... then who will be the one to tell you when to walk down the aisle and how to direct your whole wedding party?
 Obviously (I would hope) you want her to enjoy the ceremony too.
 That's why she was invited in the first place, right?
 But instead you're going to ask her to hide in a bush around the corner cuing everyone in the party when to walk?
 Here's a hint, your answer should be: You're right, we love our family too much to make any of them go through this.
 (Also, do you really want to resent Aunt June for the rest of your life because she royally forked up your wedding entrance?!)

 HIRE A COORDINATOR.

-Let your parents and wedding party go and enjoy the rest of the night and have your coordinator worry about everything else.
-They can pack up all your gifts, organize any decor you're keeping vs. all your rentals, they can gather any lost belongings, and make sure all your vendors are taken care of and have received any final checks.
+Let your parents and wedding party go and enjoy the rest of the night and have your coordinator worry about cleaning everything up.
+They can pack up all your gifts, organize any decor you're keeping, gather any lost belongings, and make sure all your vendors are taken care of.

-Would you really want your drunk brother in charge of all these details at 12:30 in the morning?
+Would you really want your drunk brother in charge of all these details at 12:30 AM?
 Hiring a coordinator could be worth it alone just to have the takedown completed by someone you trust with 0 stress.